 4.7 Supply Point Ratchet

-4.7.3 Subject to Section G5.5.5, the increased amount (the "Ratchetted Supply Point Capacity") of the User's DM Registered Supply Point Capacity shall be the sum of the User's Registered DM Supply Point Capacity on the Day of the Supply Point Ratchet and the Capacity Ratchet Amount.
+4.7.3 Subject to Annex B-3, paragraph 6.5, the increased amount (the "Ratchetted Supply Point Capacity") of the User's DM Registered Supply Point Capacity shall be the sum of the User's Registered DM Supply Point Capacity on the Day of the Supply Point Ratchet and the Capacity Ratchet Amount.

 4.7.10 Where a DM Supply Point comprises a Shared Supply Meter Point:

-(a) paragraph 4.7.1 shall apply only if and to the extent that the aggregate quantity offtaken from the Total System by all Sharing Registered Users at the DM Supply Points which comprise such Shared Supply Meter Point exceeds the aggregate of such Users’ Registered Supply Point Capacity, other than capacity which is excluded pursuant to Section G1.7.20(d)(i), at such Supply Point the amount of such excess (the "aggregate ratchet excess");
+(a) paragraph 4.7.1 shall apply only if and to the extent that the aggregate quantity offtaken from the Total System by all Sharing Registered Users at the DM Supply Points which comprise such Shared Supply Meter Point exceeds the aggregate of such Users’ Registered Supply Point Capacity at such Supply Point, the amount of such excess the "aggregate ratchet excess";

 (b) for each such Sharing Registered User, the Capacity Ratchet Amount shall be determined as the amount (the "individual ratchet excess") by which that User’s UDQO exceeds its Registered Supply Point Capacity, divided by the sum of the individual ratchet excesses for all such Sharing Registered Users, multiplied by the aggregate ratchet excess.